byron42/my-portfolio/website/portfolio-site/content/repos/c_sharp/slots.md

 repo_url = "https://github.com/byron42/my-portfolio/tree/master/c%23/slot-machine"

 +++
 Application where a user plays as many simulated slot spins as they like.
-Double winnings when two items match - on exit the application shows the winnings against the amount wagered.
+Double winnings when two items match - on exit the application shows winnings against the amount wagered.